Soft Rum Raisin Buns: A Bread Machine Recipe

 • SUGAR: Granulated white sugar is best.
 If you want to substitute honey, reduce the amount by a couple of teaspoons.
 Honey is sweeter than sugar.

 • FLOUR: If you can’t find white whole wheat flour, substitute bread flour.
-You can substitute whole wheat flour but I would cut back to 1 cup so the rolls won’t be too heavy.
+You can substitute whole wheat flour, but cut back to 1 cup so the rolls won’t be too heavy.

 • YEAST: Bread machine or instant yeast is my recommendation.
-If you want to use active dry yeast, add about 1/4 teaspoon extra as it is a bit slower on the uptake.
+If you want to use active dry yeast, add about 1/4 teaspoon extra since it is a bit slower on the uptake.

 • RAISINS: Substitute dried cranberries, dried cherries, or currants.
-Of leave them out completely.
+Or leave them out completely.

 • ORANGE or LEMON OIL: I love to sprinkle this oil over the raisins to give them a fabulous new flavor dimension.
 You can leave it out or use extract (sparingly).